fanil-z/islam-wiki/README.md

 To edit CSS settings, change the `\islam-wiki\hugo-docs\static\css\custom.css` file.

+### Note on CSS

+THe website wouldn't get the bootstrap css from @hyas node on production builds.
+I don't know how to fix it, so I just implemented added an additional custom CSS file in the head.html.
+Using this approach I can actually just use a simple hugo theme and bump the CSS there.
+I don't know.

 ## Adding JS Scripts

 JS scripts are in `single.html`.
 Need to transform them to separate scripts in the js folder.

+## TOC Settings

+Change the config/markup.html file.

+[tableOfContents]
+  endLevel = 4
+  ordered = false
+  startLevel = 1

+### Disabling TOC

+To disable the TOC, add the following in the front matter of the page.

+---
+toc: false

+---

+# Test Environment

+Test version of the website is published on Render: https://islam-wiki.onrender.com/docs/wiki/islam-wiki